 The steeper you want your roof to be, the more money you should prepare to pay to build and renovate it.

 The steeper the roof, the more safety measures you need to take to safeguard anyone who installs or replaces it.
-These include guardrail systems with toe boards, personal fall arrest systems, and safety net systems.
+Some safety systems are guardrails with toe boards, personal fall arrest systems, and safety nets.

-Workers require these measures on very steep roofs because the more significant incline angle makes it harder to work on.
+Workers must take these measures on steep roofs because the more significant incline roof angle makes it harder to work on.
 And they are more likely to fall and injure themselves.
-Also, their tools and debris are likely to slide from the roof and harm those beneath.
+Also, their tools and debris will likely slide from the roof and harm those beneath.

 And that’s not the only challenge.
-Most times, the constriction contractors must put their roofing components together on the ground.
-Handling something simple like a bundle of shingles becomes difficult since there is limited space to temporarily store them on the roof surface as contractors install them.
+Most times, the construction contractors must put their roofing components together on the ground.
+Installing a bundle of asphalt shingles can be challenging on a small roof surface.
 And the steep incline makes it harder to carry many things at once because it requires extra endurance.

-So, due to the logistical challenges, you may spend more on equipment to carry roofing parts and labor since contractors would take longer to do their job.
+Because of the difficulties with logistics, you might have to spend more money on safety equipment and labor for roofing.
+Contractors will also take longer to complete their work.
 Again, you will be the one paying for everything.

-For these reasons, steep roofs tend to be more expensive than flat or low-sloped roofs.
-So, it would help if you had enough money in your budget to accommodate the issues that will come up during installation or repair.
+For these reasons, steep roofs are more expensive than flat or low-sloped roofs.
+So, it would help if you had enough money to accommodate the issues that will come up during installation or repair.

 5. Your Preferred Roofing Materials

 You can use various roofing materials on a steep slope.
-However, others are much more suitable for low-sloped or flat roofs.
+But others are much more suitable for low-sloped or flat roofs.

-Your biggest obstacle will be your local building codes and what they state concerning the roofing material you want to install.
-If you do not stick to the regulations, you may pay heavily for that in the future.
-And if you wish to use a particular roofing material, you may either have to change your roof’s incline, use additional materials, or opt for a less desirable alternative.
+Your biggest obstacle will be your local building codes and what they state about the roofing material you want to install.
+If you do not stick to the regulations, you may pay for that in the future.
+If you want to use a specific roofing material, you might need to adjust the angle of your roof, add more extra materials, or choose a less preferred option.

-Wood, metal, slate, concrete, clay, asphalt, wood shake, shingle systems, and mineral-surfaced roofing are suitable for a steep roof pitch.
+Roofs can be made of wood, sheet metal, slate, concrete, clay tiles, asphalt, wood shake, shingle systems, or mineral-surfaced roofing.
 You can install them on roofs with slopes of 4:12 or more.

-However, some roofs may require a double synthetic underlayment application to improve their performance.
-And roofing materials like some EPDM and TPO membrane assemblies are unsuitable for installation on roof slopes exceeding ½: 12.
+Some roofs may need a double synthetic underlayment to work better.
+Some roofing materials, such as EPDM and TPO membranes, should not be used on steep roofs.
 So, you cannot use them on a steep roof.

-The texture of your roofing materials also matters considerably.
-Smooth textured roofing like metal tiles is excellent for the low-sloped roof because the precipitation slides off easily.
+The texture of your roofing materials also matters.
+Metal tiles are great for low-sloped roofs because precipitation slides off them.

-For roofs with a pitch greater than 6:12, it would be best if you configured your roof design to prevent shedding on high-traffic areas to enhance safety in case of heavy snowfall.
+To improve safety during heavy snow, design your roof to prevent shedding in busy areas if the pitch is over 6:12.
 The last thing you want is for your loved one to die in a snow avalanche generated by your roof.

 6. The Roof’s Functionality